What Do Refuse and Recyclable Material Collector Do?

 In 2016, there was an estimated number of 136,000 jobs for Refuse and Recyclable Material Collector in 2016 (in the United States).
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 17,900 new jobs for Refuse and Recyclable Material Collector by 2026.
 Due to new job openings and attrition, there will be an estimated 18,900 positions for Refuse & Recyclable Material Collector per year.

 The states with the most job growth for Refuse & Recyclable Material Collector are Utah, Missouri, and Georgia.
 Watch out if you plan on working in Alaska, Tennessee, or New Jersey.
 These states have the worst job growth for this type of profession.

 Refuse and Recyclable Material Collectors who work in Illinois, New York, or Washington, make the highest salaries.

-Below is a list of the median annual salaries for Refuse and Recyclable Material Collectors in different U.S. states.
+How much do Refuse and Recyclable Material Collectors make in different U.S. states?

 |State||Annual Mean Salary|